|Directed by:||Carl Hunter|

 It’s hard to fault the casting of Bill Nighy in the leading role since we’ve seen him take on similarly quirky, forlorn characters in the past.
 It’s a suitable performance but given the sluggish nature of the material, it’s hard to say it’s a memorable one.
 Newcomer Louis Healy will win fans with his scene-stealing performance as the awkward grandson looking for love.

-It’s the interaction between the characters that should serve as the film’s heart but given some of the scenarios are so odd and hard-to-believe (such as the finale itself), Sometimes Always Never fails to make an emotional impact.
+It’s the interaction between the characters that should serve as the film’s heart but given some scenarios are so odd, Sometimes Always Never isn't as effective as it could have been.